-Tips for Recruiting Millenials:
+Tips for Recruiting Millennials:

 Millennials are most likely to be in an active job search, so find ways to connect with them online through social media and email.
 Emphasize the healthy work-life balance the job allows, and help them imagine a life in your family-friendly community.
 Keep in mind that nearly 1 in 5 Millennial physicians is married to another physician, so get creative in thinking about how a physician spouse might fit into your organization or that of a neighboring community.

-Putting Generational Recruitment Into Practice
+Putting Generational Targeting Into Practice

 Still not sure how generational physician recruiting works?
-Contact a JPS search consultant today, and they’ll be happy to share more.
+Contact a JPS Search consultant today and they’ll be happy to share more.

 If your healthcare organization hasn’t felt the impact of the Great Resignation yet, it may be coming.
 In a July 2021 survey conducted by MGMA and Jackson Physician Search, 48% of physicians said they had considered leaving their employer…